 Employers who are not able to pay salaries during the lockdown are compelled to apply for UIF TERS on behalf of their employees.
 But this excludes workers who do not contribute to the fund (often in the informal sector) and undocumented foreign nationals.

-But Sande, and many other domestic workers, are undocumented and cannot be registered for UIF.
+But Sande, like many other domestic workers, is undocumented and cannot be registered for UIF.
 This means she cannot access the UIF TERS during the lockdown.

-According to a survey of about 600 domestic workers conducted by Izwi Domestic Workers Alliance in April, 79% were not registered for UIF and 11% did not know whether they were registered or not.
-(Part of the reason for this low registration is likely to be the labour department's uFiling system.
-Last year, we tested it and found it extremely difficult to register a domestic worker on it.)
+According to a survey of about 600 domestic workers conducted by Izwi Domestic Worker Alliance in April 2020, 79% were not registered for UIF and 11% did not know whether they were registered or not.
+(Part of the reason for this low registration is likely to be the Department of Labour’s Ufiling system.
+Last year we tested it and found it extremely difficult to register a domestic worker on it.)

-Izwi is calling on the labour department to compel all employers to pay domestic worker wages, regardless of their UIF registration status.
+Izwi is calling for the Department of Labour to compel all employers to pay domestic worker wages, regardless of their UIF registration status.

 Domestic worker Miriam Mutsikira has two employers and also works part-time through a labour broking service.
 She works at one employer on Mondays and Fridays and another employer on Wednesdays.

 Mutsikira is still being paid by one of her employers.
 Her other employer only paid her for the one day she worked in March.
 She is not receiving any relief from the labour broking service, although some other domestic workers were, she said.